CUA Studies in Early Christianity

 8. The Bible and Early Trinitarian Theology, edited by Christopher A. Beeley and Mark E. Weedman (2017).

 9. Deification in the Latin Patristic Tradition, edited by Jared Ortiz (2019).

 10. The Christian Moses: From Philo to the Qur'an, edited by Philip Rousseau and Janet A. Timbie (2019).

 11. Genesis in Late Antique Poetry, edited by Andrew Faulkner, Cillian O'Hogan, and Jeffrey Wickes (2022).

 12. New Narratives for Old: The Historical Method of Reading Early Christian Theology: Essays in Honor of Michel Rene Barnes, edited by Anthony Briggman and Ellen Scully (2022).

 Other Publishing Ventures Associated with the Center

-Monica Blanchard assists Sidney Griffith and Robin Darling Young in editing the series "Eastern Christian Texts in Translation."
+Aaron Butts, Sidney Griffith and Robin Darling Young edit the series "Eastern Christian Texts in Translation."